 OUR MISSION STATEMENT

-"To create long lasting relationships by always interacting with our clients in a genuine, caring and respectful manner with a goal of always exceeding their expectations"
+"To deliver unequaled service to our clients and develop lasting relationships by always interacting with our clients in a genuine, caring, and respectful manner".

 After your IEP, anyone on Medicare is welcome to apply for any Medicare Supplement plan they choose, but; everyone will be subject to Medical Underwriting approval in order to join.
 If you care in good overall health, are not dependent on Insulin, have not had Cancer for at least 5 years and have no Cardiac issues (Pacemakers, Stents, Defibrillators) and you do not have ALS or End Stage Renal Disease you should qualify.